claranet/terraform-datadog-monitors/database/postgresql/README.md

 Creates DataDog monitors with the following checks:

+- PostgreSQL Connections
 - PostgreSQL server does not respond
-- PostgreSQL Connections
+- PostgreSQL too many locks

 ## Inputs